jeonghoonkang/BerePi/apps/receipt_ocr/README.md

 # Receipt OCR Streamlit App

-This Streamlit app lets you upload many receipt images and uses OpenAI's GPT‑4 Vision to extract text from each one.
-Uploaded files are saved in the `nocommit` directory, which is ignored by git.
+This Streamlit app lets you upload many receipt images or PDF documents and uses OpenAI's GPT‑4o model to extract text from each one.
+The OCR prompt is tuned for Korean so Hangul is transcribed accurately.
+Uploaded files are saved to an `upload` subdirectory inside this app, which is ignored by git and used to show the images in the interface.
 Amounts found in each receipt are summed and receipts are grouped by detected address.
-The original images are shown at the bottom of the page.
+The original files can be reviewed one at a time with arrow buttons instead of a long list.
+The recognized text is stored for Q&A and shown in the interface.
+Images render inside an ~800×400 window for a consistent viewing size.
+Each image is Base64 encoded before being sent to OpenAI for OCR.
+The filename shown above the viewer is editable.
+Changing the filename searches the `upload` directory for a matching file and displays that image directly from disk.
+OCR results are merged and saved to `nocommit/ocr_results.json` so previous extractions persist across uploads.
+On start‑up the app compares the `upload` folder to that JSON and only sends files that are missing from the JSON or have an empty OCR result, updating the JSON after each transcription.
+This keeps the viewer and data in sync.
+During the upload a progress bar inside the Streamlit app shows the status of files being sent to OpenAI.
+Uploaded receipts are cached so subsequent Q&A uses the stored text without re-uploading, and each answer shows how long the model took to respond.

 Place your OpenAI API key in `nocommit/nocommit_key.txt` before running the app.
-You can ask questions like "금액 합계" or "주소별 합계" in the question box.
+After OCR extraction embeddings are built with the `text-embedding-3-large` model and a retrieval augmented generation (RAG) pipeline powers a Q&A chat box so you can ask questions like "금액 합계" or "주소별 합계" about the recognized text.

 ## Usage
 ```